m1nl/icepi-zero-minimig/README.md

 * fastRAM : 0.0MB - 24MB
 * CPU core : 68000, 68010, 68020
 * kickstart : 1.2 - 3.2 (256kB, 512kB & 1MB kickstart ROMs currently supported)
-* HRTmon with custom registers mirror
 * floppy disks : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
 * hard disks : 1-2 hard disk images (supports whole disk images, partition images, using whole SD card and using SD card partition)
 * video standard : PAL / NTSC
-* supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a SCART cable
+* supports HDMI video output with sound
-* peripherals : real Amiga / C64 joysticks connected to C64 joystick ports, CDTV infra-red controllers, PS/2 keyboards,
-PS/2 mice, Turbo Chameleon Docking Station for extra joysticks or real Amiga mouse, and MIDI in / out
-* supports basic [retargetable graphics](https://en.wikipedia.org/wiki/Retargetable_graphics) with a P96 driver
+* peripherals : 2 x USB HID ports with FPGA USB controllers
 * has an implementation of the [Akiko](https://en.wikipedia.org/wiki/Amiga_custom_chips#Akiko) chunky to planar converter
-* has an extra audio channel which can be used from the Amiga to play CD-quality WAV files, or used on some platforms to emulate floppy drive sounds.

 ## Usage

 ### Hardware

-To use this minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
-Joysticks & mouse can be emulated on the keyboard.
+To use this minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, USB HID keyboard and a HDMI monitor / TV.
 You will probably want to attach a set of speakers or headphones, a real Amiga or USB mouse and a real Amiga joystick.

 ### Software